MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

 ## Use predefined tokens

-Visual Studio prepares **Task List** content by scanning your code for comment markers and predefined tokens.
-Predefined tokens are available for C/C++, C#, and Visual Basic.
-These tokens include `HACK`, `TODO`, `UNDONE`, and `UnresolvedMergeConflict`.
-The token labels aren't case-sensitive.
+Visual Studio prepares **Task List** content by scanning your code for comment markers and tokens.
+Several predefined tokens are available for C/C++, C#, and Visual Basic programs: `HACK`, `TODO`, `UNDONE`, and `UnresolvedMergeConflict`.
+These token labels are case insensitive.

-A code comment consists of three components:
+Visual Studio recognizes a comment when it consists of three components:

 - The comment marker, such as `//`, `#`, `<!--`

-- The comment token, such as `TODO`, `hack`, `UnDone`
+- The comment token prefix, such as `TODO`, `hack`, `MoveToHeader`

-- The comment text
+- The comment text that follows the token

 Here's an example of a code comment in C#: